DescriptionNote: The internal phone storage must have sufficient space for a copy of LOST.DIR from the external SD Card.

 So, these files can - at least partially - be restored.
 A restored file may even happen to be larger than the original file was, because the "files" in LOST.DIR always contain complete sectors.
 But most programs ignore "garbage" after end of file.
 Anyway, if no other backup is available, this is better than nothing...

 This app automates the procedure described above.
-In settings you can select LOST.DIR, then all files without extension are analyzed and - if identified - renamed accordingly.
+All files without extension are analyzed and - if identified - renamed accordingly.

 7z, aif, avi, bmp, bz2, doc, epub, exe, flv, gif, gz, html, jpg, m4a, mid, mkv, mod, mov, mp3, mp4, ogg, pdf, png, ps, rar, rm, swf, tif, txt, wav, xml, zip